Welcome to Lowenheim Cattery

 • Lilac tortie – lilac with shades of cream.

-• Russet – can be a chocolate, Seal, Lilac or Red.
-They have a coloured body with a reddish tint on their heads. see kittens above.
-The ears have thumb prints on them and the underbelly is a cream/Ivory colour, paw pads and nose’s are pink.
+• Russet – can be a chocolate or Seal coloured body with a reddish tint on their heads. see kittens above.
+The ears have thumb prints on them and the underbelly is a cream/Ivory colour, paw pads are pink.
 The body tends to go redder as they get older.

 © 2017 -- Lowenheim Cattery